oiraqi/cybersecurity/README.md

 # Cyber Security
 ## Description
-In a continually evolving cyber landscape with current trends of mobility, cloud computing, Web 2.0, as well as integrated apps and services, cyber attacks are persistently on the rise.
+In a continually evolving cyber landscape with current trends of mobility, cloud computing, Web 2.0, as well as integrated apps and services, cyber-attacks are persistently on the rise.
 This course provides the theoretical knowledge and practical skills to understand and mitigate these attacks.
 It is structured around four parts:
 - **Part I. Cybersecurity foundation:** cyber landscape trends, security requirements, fundamental concepts, principles and technical controls
 - **Part II.
 Application security:** OWASP Top 10, CWE Top 25, CAPEC, Threat modeling (Focus on STRIDE), and Application-layer IAAA
 - **Part III.
 Network security:** Computer networks review, network security vulnerabilities, On and Off-path attacks, and countermeasures
 - **Part IV.
-Cryptography:** Focus on PKI infrastucture
+Cryptography:** Focus on PKI infrastructure

 This course uses a variety of resources.
-Challenges are designed to allow students practice the concepts covered in lectures.
+Challenges are designed to allow students to practice the concepts covered in lectures.

 ## Prerequisites
 Senior standing, CSC3371 (Computer Communication)